 History of ibogaïne

 Bwiti is a religion that is practiced by the Babongo Mitsogo and the people of Gabon, where it is one of the three official religions.
 Modern Bwiti is a syncretic, animistic religion where ancestor worship is mixed with Christianity.
 The use of Iboga, which is specially cultivated, brings spiritual enlightenment and connection with the world.
-The root bark has been used for thousands of years in ceremony.
+The root bark has been used for thousands of years in the ceremony.
 It heals, causes liquid complex beautiful views and very valuable insights.
 It’s a godsend.

 Bwiti is still not recognized by the Catholic church, which to this day keeps opposing the growing movement of Bwiti.
 In 1960, the first President of Gabon, Leon M’ba, defended the Bwiti religion and the use of Iboga in the French colonial courts.
 The Ministers of Gabon declared the Tabernanthe Iboga as their national treasure in 2001.
 It is known that 4% of the population, including the president, use Iboga.

 Iboga can be described as a “plant spirit”.
 Over thousands Babongo and various Bantu tribes celebrate it, always with modesty and respect.
 It is a “spiritual” bath with the plants of the forest and provides insights.
 In a group ritual with dance, music and fire, many days are spent in reflection.

 Bandzioku lost her husband in the jungle, when he went to pick fruit from a tree and fell.
 She could not find his body and returned to the village.
 According to tradition, she married the brother of her husband.

 One day she went fishing, but in her net she found not only fish, but the bones of her husband as well.